Investors are increasingly scrutinizing ESG performance – and looking for companies to rise to the challenge.

 This graphic shows how supply chain emissions from Scope 3 compare with direct emission by industry.

-For reporting purposes, under the guidance of the GHG Protocol, Scope 3 emissions consist of 15 categories and fall into either ‘upstream’ or ‘downstream’ emissions types as shown in the table.
+For reporting purposes, under the guidance of the GHG Protocol, Scope 3 emissions consist of 15 categories and fall into either ‘upstream’ or ‘downstream’ emissions types as shown below.

 Scope 3 reporting: the challenge and opportunity